-NGO is basically standing for Non-Governmental Organization which is Incorporated with an objective to support underprivileged section of the society and work of advancement of different issues like social, cultural and legal, etc. As the name suggests that they are operated by citizens on voluntary initiatives without any kind of involvement by Central Government and State Governments.
+NGO is standing for Non-Governmental Organization which is Incorporated to support the underprivileged section of the society and work of advancement of different issues like social, cultural and legal, etc. As the name suggests that they are operated by citizens on voluntary initiatives without any kind of involvement by the Central Government and State Governments.

 If you want to establish a non-profit organization to work with an objective for the betterment or advancement of any particular section of the society.
 It is recommended to first get NGO registration done because it makes the organization more reliable in the eyes of law and contributors.

 In our country India, one can go for registration in three legal possible ways:

 - Society Registration

 The Registration Process of all three Trust, Social and Company are different.

 The main benefit is self-satisfaction and human welfare what kind of benefit could be more than any monetary benefit; it is devoted to the high human values rather than the so-called benefit, after registration.

 Without registration of an NGO, it is not possible to receive government grants under any scheme related to NGOs and or by implementation by the NGO. after registration NGO may apply for registration under the Income Tax Act, 1961 to get benefit under 12A, 80G and 35A of the Income Tax Act, 1961 in India.